yuehanlyu/yuehanlyu.github.io/about.md

 permalink: /about/
 ---

-The is a personal website of John.
+This is a personal website of Yuehan.
 It is static, so you, a visitor, cannot interact with me.
-That's a shame.
+Shame on me.

 [jekyll-organization]: https://github.com/jekyll